CSnowden1/Angular-BetCoin-SportsBook/README.md

 To show users a real-world example I have built three Sports books on top of my Sports Generator API and BetCoin Cyprto Currency.

-This is the Angualr and Semantic UI based Sports Book called "Bet Zone"
+This is the Angualr and Ionic based Sports Book called "Bet Zone"